HelmyBlub/chatSim/tasks.md

 Tasks:
 - citizen can ask other citizen for food if starving
     - citizen needs to be part of chunk
-        - citizen object need to remember in what chunk it is
         - citizen should check in interval if chunk is still correct
             - check if it matters if done on each tick or just every x seconds
                 - matters, but why so much?